Empowerment through education

 Supported Partners

+The AjA Project is a nonprofit organization headquartered in San Diego, California.
 Utilizing participatory photography methods and an assets-based model, AjA’s programs transform youth and communities.

 Since its founding, AjA has provided long-term, community-based programming for over 3500 individuals, and has shared visual narratives with over 3 million viewers through large-scale public exhibits.